Go Ad-Free

 “In my opinion NSAIDs should not be available as an over-the-counter drug, because of all their deleterious effects.”

-Should the FDA Limit OTC Use of NSAIDs Like Ibuprofen or Naproxen?
+Should the FDA Limit OTC Use of NSAIDs Because of Scary Ibuprofen Side Effects?

-We posed that question almost a year ago in this article.
+We asked readers about limiting NSAID sales some time ago in this article.
 The outcry was immediate and intense.
-People want access to OTC ibuprofen and naproxen no matter what.
+People want access to OTC ibuprofen and naproxen no matter what!
 Many said ibuprofen side effects are not an issue for them.

 Angie in Portland, Oregon loves ibuprofen: